longevityframework/longevity/manual/repo/repo-api.md

 all return a [Scala `Future`](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future).

-While we will discuss the three major `retrieve` methods in turn, note that the two `retrieveOne` methods are just a shorthand for calling the corresponding `retrieve` method, and unpacking the `Option` with a `get`.
+We will will discuss the three major `retrieve` methods in turn, but it's helpful to cover a couple of points up front.
+First off, the `PRef` is a super trait for both `Assoc` and `KeyVal`, so you can use the `retrieve` and `retrieveOne` methods with both.
+Secondly, the `retrieveOne` method is a simple wrapper method for `retrieve`, that opens up the `Option[PState[R]]` for you.
+If the option is a `None`, this will result in a `NoSuchElementException`.

 <div class = "blue-side-bar">

-We would like to find a way to combine the concepts of <a href = "../associations">associations</a> and <a href = "../root-type/keys.html">keys</a>, in order to simplify this API a bit.
-We are considering making <code>KeyVal</code> extend
-<code>Assoc</code>, but we'd like to mull over the ramifications of
-that a bit more.
+There are two kinds of persistent refs: [[Assoc associations]] and [[longevity.subdomain.root.KeyVal key values]]. we plan to integrate these two types more in the future.
+In particular, it should be easier to embed a key value of another aggregate in an entity, in place of embedding an association.

 </div>